yatharth/quoterot/README.md

 ## Developer Notes

-This repo uses [AWS CDK][cdk] to define its instrastructure declaratively.
+This repo uses [AWS CDK][cdk] to define its infrastructure declaratively.
 This makes deploying to AWS super easy.

 Error monitoring is done using [Dashbird][dashbird].